Honestpuck/xworld2017/slides.md

 <div class="notes">
-The problem we see here us that when there is a space in a file name it isn't treated properly by the 's' fucnction - it should be wrapped in quotes.
+The problem we see here us that when there is a space in a file name it isn't treated properly by the 's' function - it should be wrapped in quotes.
 </div>

 ### Fixing the spaces